Therefore, the central research question of the CRC 1333 is:

 Prof. Dr. Michael R. Buchmeiser, Spokesperson of the CRC 1333

 Mesoporous materials provide the solid support to heterogenize organometallic catalysts.

 [Molecular dynamics simulation of a mesoporous material from (C4, A3)]

 Catalysts must be selectively anchored within the pores.

-[The picture shows the simulation of a catalyst from project B1 within the pore of a carbon-organic framework (COF, A3).]
+[Simulation of a catalyst from B1 within the pore of a carbon-organic framework (COF, A3).]

 The concept of “confined geometries” is derived from the structure of biocatalysts.